 Travel and Living Expenses

-The student is responsible for making his/her own visa, travel, and living arrangements (including health insurance) in the foreign country, and for all associated costs.
+The student is responsible for making their own visa, travel, and living arrangements (including health insurance) in the foreign country, and for all associated costs.
 The visa application process for many countries can be very long, and students often need to begin the process several months prior to departure.

 Living and studying abroad can be expensive and the student should plan and budget accordingly.
 Additional costs, and those that may be higher than what would be incurred during a semester at HLS, may include plane tickets, short-term housing, food, local transportation, and course materials.
-To help defray these costs, the student will receive a budget increase of $1,500 as part of his/her HLS financial aid package.
+To help defray these costs, the student will receive a budget increase of $1,500 as part of their HLS financial aid package.
 This increase is eligible for grant assistance.

-A student’s spouse may accompany him/her while studying abroad, but it is the student’s responsibility to make all necessary arrangements to accommodate the spouse (e.g., housing, health insurance, etc.), bearing in mind any rules and restrictions of the foreign university.
+A student’s spouse may accompany them while studying abroad, but it is the student’s responsibility to make all necessary arrangements to accommodate the spouse (e.g., housing, health insurance, etc.), bearing in mind any rules and restrictions of the foreign university.

 The student must obtain adequate health insurance coverage from an approved provider before departure.

 Blue Cross Blue Shield Waiver

 The student may also wish to waive the Blue Cross Blue Shield and University Health Service fees, in which case a waiver application must be submitted to the University Health Services Office.
-Please review and consult the UHS staff and website for detailed information regarding this decision and process.
+Please review and consult the UHS website and staff for detailed information regarding this decision and process.
 After the student has applied for the waiver, the University will submit the student’s name to the Law School Registrar’s office for verification of eligibility.
 The Registrar will then notify UHS that the student is eligible to waive these fees as a Traveling Scholar/Study Abroad student studying outside the country.

 International SOS provides medical and security advice and referrals and emergency evacuation services to Harvard travelers abroad.
 It is a supplement to (not a substitute for) health insurance and can provide medical and security assistance and evacuation services, and travel assistance including translation services, legal referrals, and lost passport advice, among other things.